avinetworks/avi-helm-charts/docs/AKO/AKO_Operator.md

 AKO Operator manages the AKO Controller.
 To deploy and manage the controller, it takes in a custom resource object called `AKOConfig`.
 Please go through the [description](AKOConfig.md#AKOConfig-Custom-Resource) to understand the different fields of this object.

 #### Deploying the AKO Controller
-To install the AKO controller, add a `AKOConfig` object to the `avi-system` namespace (if not already added).
+If the AKO operator was installed using helm, a default `AKOConfig` object called `ako-config` is already added and hence, this step is not required for helm based installation.
-**Note** that if you have installed the operator using helm, a default `AKOConfig` object called `ako-config` is already added and hence, this step is not required for helm based installation.
+**Note**: If the AKO operator was installed manually, then to install the AKO controller, add an `AKOConfig` object to the `avi-system` namespace.

     kubectl create -f ako-config.yaml -n avi-system